 - Wedding will start on time and close on time.

-- Based on the planning between the couple and the officiant.
+The Ceremony will be based on the process worked out between the couple and the officiant.

-- Interfaith greetings to include people of different traditions
+- Interfaith greetings to include people of different faith traditions

 - Appreciating the bold steps the bride and groom have taken to respect the otherness of other

-- Acceptance of each other as the spouse
+- Acceptance of each other as his/her spouse

 - Exchange of Rings